Universal Hinge Patterns for Folding Strips Efficiently into Any Grid Polyhedron: Introduction

 At the core of our efficient strip foldings are efficient approximation algorithms for \emph{milling} a grid polyhedron.
 Motivated by rapid-fabrication CNC milling/cutting tools, milling problems are typically stated in terms of a 2D region called a ``pocket'' and a cutting tool called a ``cutter'', with the goal being to find a path or tour for the cutter that covers the entire pocket.
 In our situation, the ``pocket'' is the surface of the grid polyhedron, and the ``cutter'' is a unit square constrained to move from one grid square of the surface to an (intrinsically) adjacent grid square.

 The typical goals in milling problems are to minimize the length of the tour \cite{Arkin2000} or to minimize the number of turns in the tour \cite{Arkin2005}.
 Both versions are known to be strongly NP-hard, even when the pocket is an integral orthogonal polygon and the cutter is a unit square.
-We conjecture that the problem remains strongly NP-hard when the pocket is a grid polyhedron, but this is not obvious.
+We conjecture that the minimum-turn problem remains strongly NP-hard when the pocket is a grid polyhedron, but the minimum-length problem turns out to be polynomial: the dual graph is planar and 4-connected and thus Hamiltonian \cite{Bodini-Lefranc-2006}, so there is an ideal tour visiting each square exactly once, which can be found in linear time \cite{Chiba-Nishizeki-1989}.
+(This result also implies a 2-approximation for the metric of length plus turns.)

 In our situation, both length and number of turns are important, as both influence the required length of a strip to cover the surface.
 Thus we develop one algorithm that simultaneously approximates both measures.
 Such results have also been achieved for 2D pockets \cite{Arkin2005}; our results are the first we know for surfaces in 3D.
 Specifically, we develop in Section~\ref{StripFolding:sec:Milling} an approximation algorithm for computing a milling tour of a given grid polyhedron, achieving both a $2$-approximation in length and an $8/3$-approximation in number of turns.